Demerits and Offences

-Following a court imposed disqualification a customer may be issued with a licence that has certain conditions placed on it.
+Following a court imposed disqualification or after period of licence suspension a customer may be issued with a licence that has certain conditions placed on it.
 This is known as a probationary licence.
+A Case Manager will make an assessment of the licence holders driving history prior to issuing the licence as a probationary licence.

 Instead of having their licence suspended, a customer can apply for a period of good behaviour if the customer has a driver licence which is not a provisional or learner licence, and subject to a period of suspension for demerit points.